Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 LODGING: Next House Copenhagen (~$30/night in a female 4-bed dorm with flexible booking)

-Next House Copenhagen is the most luxurious yet simultaneously most cost-effective hostel I’ve ever stayed in (out of the three I’ve stayed in during my travels thus far).
-I’ve always said I’m not a hostel person, and really only stay in them as a last-ditch money-saving effort, but Next House may be the hostel to change my mind.
+Next House Copenhagen is the most luxurious yet simultaneously most cost-effective hostel I’ve ever resided in.
+I’m not a hostel person and only book them as a last-ditch money-saving attempt, but Next House may be the hostel to change my mind.

-I booked a female shared 4-bed dorm with flexible booking that allowed me to cancel for a full refund up to 3 days before my arrival date for only $220 total, meaning my average cost per night was a mere $31 during the seven nights I spent in Copenhagen.
-This price was truly insane to me and quite literally too good to pass up considering I’m used to spending more than that on a single meal back home.
+I booked a female shared 4-bed dorm for only $220, meaning my average cost per night was a mere $31 during the seven nights I spent in Copenhagen.
+This price was quite literally too good to pass up considering I spend more than that on a single meal back home.
 For higher rates there’s also twin, double, and private rooms.
-I saw people from all walks of life staying at Next House from couples and solo travelers to families with young children; the various room arrangements can really work for any type of traveler.
+I saw people from all walks of life at Next House from couples and solo travelers to families with young children; the various room arrangements can work for any type of traveler.

 But that’s not all!
-As a first time solo traveler, I was ecstatic to see that Next House offers three events every single day that are specifically catered towards solo travelers looking to meet other guests embarking on a similar journey.
-Every day at 10:00 AM kickstart your day with a coffee meetup called Get Tip-sy where you can meet other travelers and learn about exploring Copenhagen like a local with tips from the friendly Next House staff.
-After a long day exploring the city, relax with a free pint of beer during Hostel Hour from 5:00 - 7:00 PM daily in the lounge.
+As a first time solo traveler, I was ecstatic to see that Next House offers three events every day specifically catered to solo travelers looking to meet each other.
+Kickstart your day at 10:00 AM with coffee meetup Get Tip-sy where you can learn local Copenhagen tips from the friendly Next House staff.
+After a long day exploring the city, relax with a free pint of beer during Hostel Hour from 5:00-7:00 PM in the lounge.
 This is yet another opportunity to connect with other hostel guests and share your day's experiences.
-And if that wasn’t enough, my favorite solo traveler event has to be the communal Hostel Dinner, once again offered daily for DKK 69 at 7:00 PM.
-If you’re not familiar with the Danish exchange rate, that’s approximately ~$10 for an all-you-can-eat home-cooked meal you’ll share with travelers from all corners of the globe — that’s probably the cheapest meal you’ll find in all of Copenhagen!
+If that wasn’t enough, my favorite solo traveler event had to be the communal Hostel Dinner, offered for DKK 69 at 7:00 PM.
+That’s only ~$10 for an all-you-can-eat home-cooked meal shared with travelers from around the globe—and probably the cheapest meal you’ll eat in Copenhagen!

 Pro Tip:

-Even though they are exclusively aimed at solo travelers, there’s a limited number of Hostel Dinner seats available every night, so be sure to reserve your spot at the reception in the morning if you plan to join the event in the evening!
+Even though they are exclusively aimed at solo travelers, there’s a limited number of Hostel Dinner seats available each night.
+Reserve your spot at the reception in the morning if you plan to join the event in the evening!

 How to See Copenhagen in 5 Days?